-READING 32.
+READING 23.
 RISK MANAGEMENT FOR INDIVIDUALS

-- a compare the characteristics of human capital and financial capital as components of an individual's total wealth; - b discuss the relationships among human capital, financial capital, and economic net worth; - c discuss the financial stages of life for an individual; - d describe an economic (holistic) balance sheet; - e discuss risks (earnings, premature death, longevity, property, liability, and health risks) in relation to human and financial capital; - f describe types of insurance relevant to personal financial planning; - g describe the basic elements of a life insurance policy and how insurers price a life insurance policy; - h discuss the use of annuities in personal financial planning; - i discuss the relative advantages and disadvantages of fixed and variable annuities; - j analyze and critique an insurance program;

-k discuss how asset allocation policy may be influenced by the risk characteristics of human capital;

-recommend and justify appropriate strategies for asset allocation and risk reduction when given an investor profile of key inputs.
+- b discuss the relationships among human capital, financial capital, and economic net worth; - c discuss the financial stages of life for an individual; - d describe an economic (holistic) balance sheet; - e discuss risks (earnings, premature death, longevity, property, liability, and health risks) in relation to human and financial capital; - f describe types of insurance relevant to personal financial planning; - g describe the basic elements of a life insurance policy and how insurers price a life insurance policy; - h discuss the use of annuities in personal financial planning; - i discuss the relative advantages and disadvantages of fixed and variable annuities; - j analyze and evaluate an insurance program; - k discuss how asset allocation policy may be influenced by the risk characteristics of human capital; - I recommend and justify appropriate strategies for asset allocation and risk reduction when given an investor profile of key inputs.